Private FSH Blood Test (Follicle-Stimulating Hormone)

 3. Attend your appointment

-4. View your results
+4. Fast, accurate results

 Private health checks for complete peace of mind

-Our full body private health checks are designed for busy people who want to take control of their health.
-Tests are quick, accurate, convenient and stress-free - with no waiting rooms or invasive procedures.
+Our full body private health checks are designed for busy people who want a proactive approach to long-term wellbeing.
+Tests are quick, accurate, and carried out in over 350 venues across the UK and Ireland - typically within 20 minutes of your home.

 Need help?
 Call free on

-to speak to one of our team.
+0800 652 2183 to speak to one of our team.

 FAQs